 Only 10% cases of sinusitis in adults and 30% to 50% cases of sinusitis in children are acute bacterial sinusitis.
 Antibiotics can treat bacterial infection, but not all cases of acute bacterial sinusitis require antibiotic treatment.
 Guidelines for treatment of acute bacterial sinusitis recommend:

 - Watchful waiting for up to 7 days to see if the sinusitis clears up on its own.
 Your provider may give you a prescription for an antibiotic to take if you do not get better after 7 days or if your sinusitis worsens during this time.

 - If an antibiotic is needed, amoxicillin with or without clavulanate is recommended.
 You will take the antibiotic for 5 to 10 days.

 - For children who have symptoms for more than 10 days, doctors may wait and watch for an additional 3 days before prescribing antibiotics to see if the infection clears up on its own.
 Children who have severe or worsening symptoms should receive immediate treatment with antibiotics.

 - For symptom relief, use saline nasal rinses, pain relievers, and decongestants.
 Do not use nasal decongestants for more than 3 days in a row.
 Nasal steroid sprays are another option, but have limited benefit.

-Treatment of Chronic Sinusitis: Chronic sinusitis typically results from damage to the mucous membrane from a past, untreated acute sinus infection but it can also be caused by structural problems or other medical conditions.
+Chronic sinusitis typically results from damage to the mucous membrane from a past, untreated acute sinus infection but it can also be caused by structural problems or other medical conditions.
 Treatments include:

 - Corticosteroid nasal sprays and saline nasal irrigation are standard treatments.